Seiya Suzuki Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Suzuki leads Chicago with 54 hits, batting .263 this season with 19 extra-base hits.
+- Suzuki has 55 hits, which ranks first among Chicago hitters this season, while batting .262 with 20 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 69th in batting average, 43rd in on-base percentage, and 93rd in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 69th, his on-base percentage ranks 48th, and he is 94th in the league in slugging.

-- In 67.3% of his 55 games this season, Suzuki has picked up at least one hit.
-He's also had 14 multi-hit games.
+- Suzuki has reached base via a hit in 38 games this year (of 56 played), and had multiple hits in 14 of those games.

-- He has gone deep in five games this season (9.1%), homering in 2.6% of his chances at the plate.
+- He has hit a long ball in five games this year (8.9%), homering in 2.5% of his chances at the plate.

-- Suzuki has an RBI in 17 of 55 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 32.1% of his games this year, Suzuki has had at least one RBI.
+He's picked up more than one in 7.1% and driven in three or more of his team's runs in one contest.

-- He has scored in 22 games this season (40.0%), including multiple runs in three games.
+- He has scored in 39.3% of his games this season, with more than one run scored in 5.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.